Ernestine Bowes-Lyon

-Ernestine Hester Maude Bowes-Lyon, Baroness de Longueuil (19 December 1891 – 6 January 1981) was born at Glamis Castle in Scotland, one of five children; her father Ernest Bowes-Lyon (son of the 13th Earl of Strathmore) died ten days after her birth, two days after Christmas, in a riding accident.
+Ernestine Hester Maude Bowes-Lyon, Baroness de Longueuil (19 December 1891 – 6 January 1981) was born at Glamis Castle in Scotland, one of five children; her father Ernest Bowes-Lyon (son of the 13th Earl of Strathmore) died eight days after her birth, two days after Christmas, in a riding accident.
 He was a diplomat serving as a consul in Belgrade.
 Her mother was a Drummond, of the family of Drummonds Bank.

 Early life

 Ernestine was born on 19 December 1891 as the youngest daughter of Ernest Bowes-Lyon (1858–1891) and his wife, Isobel Hester Drummond (1860–1945).
-She grew up at Glamis Castle along with her younger cousin Elizabeth Bowes-Lyon, the future Queen Elizabeth the Queen Mother, and learnt to drive a coach and four down Glamis drive.
+She grew up at Glamis Castle along with her younger cousin Elizabeth Bowes-Lyon, the future Queen Elizabeth The Queen Mother, and learnt to drive a coach and four down Glamis drive.
 During her early years she met and learned from poets, writers, philosophers, and other intelligentsia.
 Writer P. G. Wodehouse, in particular, remained a friend and correspondent until his death; one of his last letters written was to her.
 Wodehouse dedicated his book The Pothunters to Ernestine Bowes-Lyon.